This is a strange concept to most of us, but it is a very fundamental teaching of the Bible and has a huge impact on how we live as Christians.

 But Hebrews 7 says that he was “in Abraham”... specifically “in the loins of Abraham”.

 Now we might think that is just figurative.
-But the Bible says its way more than that.
+But the Bible says that it’s way more than that.

 Levi was LITERALLY in the loins of Abraham when he gave the 10% to Melchizedek.